msoulier/pelican_blog/content/2012/post17.rst

                 warn("your OAuth message appears to contain some " . "multi-byte characters that need to be decoded " . "via Encode.pm or a PerlIO layer first. " .
-This may result in an incorrect signature.");
+"This may result in an incorrect signature.");
             }
         }
         return